nslee333/nslee333/README.md

 Hello There!
   I’m Nathan Lee and I'm working on learning Blockchain Development with LearnWeb3DAO.

-- ⛓️ I’m working on learning Blockchain development with the Ethereum Ecosystem.
+  🔗 I’m working on learning Blockchain development with the Ethereum Ecosystem.
-- 🌱 I’m currently learning ...
-JavaScript and Solidity with the LearnWeb3DAO.
+  🌱 I’m currently learning JavaScript and Solidity with the LearnWeb3DAO.

+  Check out my LW3 Repo - that's where the majority of Blockchain projects are located :)